DanielOgorchock/OmniThing/README.md

 ### Composite Peripherals
 * DhtReader
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: True
       * description: Which pin the dht is connected to
-    * name: pullup
+    * pullup
       * type: bool
       * required: False
       * default: False
       * description: Whether to enable internal pullup on pin
-    * name: dht11
+    * dht11
       * type: bool
       * required: False
       * default: False
       * description: If you are using a dht11, set this to true
   * Supported Platforms
     * rpi
     * arduino
 ### Network Receivers
 * NetworkManagerEsp32
   * Parameters
-    * name: port
+    * port
       * type: uint
       * required: True
       * description: Port on which to have http server listen
-    * name: ssid
+    * ssid
       * type: string
       * required: False
       * description: Access point ssid, if not given here, specify for NetworkSender
-    * name: password
+    * password
       * type: string
       * required: False
       * description: Access point password, if not given here, specify for NetworkSender
   * Supported Platforms
     * esp32
 * NetworkManagerEsp8266
   * Parameters
-    * name: port
+    * port
       * type: uint
       * required: True
       * description: Port on which to have http server listen
-    * name: ssid
+    * ssid
       * type: string
       * required: False
       * description: Access point ssid, if not given here, specify for NetworkSender
-    * name: password
+    * password
       * type: string
       * required: False
       * description: Access point password, if not given here, specify for NetworkSender
   * Supported Platforms
     * esp8266
 * NetworkReceiverHttpLib
   * Parameters
-    * name: port
+    * port
       * type: uint
       * required: True
       * description: Port on which to have http server listen
-    * name: ip
+    * ip
       * type: string
       * required: True
       * description: IP for server to listen on (should be this computer's IP)
   * Supported Platforms
     * linux
     * windows